Bdeering1/Space-Rogue-Game/README.md

 # Space Rogue Game

-High school java game created using Eclipse IDE, currently set up in boss mode (beat the final boss as many times as possible).
+Java game created using Eclipse.
+Currently set up in boss mode (beat the final boss as many times as possible).

 *Controls*
 WASD to move